How it works

 Transparent by design.

-What she can't do
+What she'll never do

 You're in control